Entrepreneur & People Executive

 Here are a few pieces of content that I think are smart and worth considering:

 I spent the first half of 2017 trying to understand how we wound up with Donald Trump as our President.
-Obviously, a lot has been written in the year since then trying to answer this question.
+Obviously, a lot has been written in the time since then trying to answer this question.
 It's hard for me to summarize my current understanding of the current political context in a concise way, but here is some content I recommend for anyone who feels like they're still trying to process how we got here: